-As of the 31 December 2023 the firm had in issue 599,081 ordinary shares with a nominal value of £1.
+As at the 31 December 2024 the firm had in issue 599,082 ordinary shares with a nominal value of £1.
+An additional two ordinary shares were issued in Q1 2025 as per the note above.

 The Firm's ordinary shares are the only CET1 own funds instrument currently in issue.